Why home disinfection and sanitization matter

 - Are professional cleaning services better than do-it-yourself cleaning?

-- Can my pet bring bacteria and fungi into the home?
+- Can my pet bring bacteria and fungi into my home?

 Resources